KangweiL/kangweili.github.io/blog/posts/2025-04-26-getting-started.md

 ---
 title: Getting Started with This Journal
-date: 2025-04-26
+date: 04/26/2026
 tags: [misc]
 ---

 # Getting Started with This Journal

 I've decided to keep a public record of my daily academic work.
 Not polished essays — just working notes, reading logs, half-formed ideas, and research updates.
+I tried local word document, notes, notion.
+Finally I want to upload my notes written in md on my website!

 ## Why a journal?

 A few reasons:

-- **Accountability.** Writing something down every day, even briefly, forces me to reflect on whether I actually did anything worth recording.
+- **Accountability.** Writing something down from time to time, even briefly, forces me to reflect on whether I actually did anything worth recording.
 - **Memory.** I forget papers I've read.
 I lose track of ideas I had.
 A searchable log helps.
 - **Thinking.** The act of writing clarifies thought in ways that internal monologue doesn't.